nharsch/Game-220/docs/Game 220 Week 02.md

 - Fades: changing volume over time
 	- good for avoiding zero crossing clicks when looping or cutting
 	- good for hiding edits
+	- Audition will insert fades automatically when cutting into sounds
+	- Two ways to create fades
+		- Using envelopes add beginning and end of file
+		- Effects -> Amplitude and Compression -> Fade Evelope
 - Pan : balance of volume between left and right
 - [ ] Class: peak normalize clip to -0.5 db